ohDEER is the leader in all-natural deer, mosquito, and tick control.

 As described in the article, archaeologists believe that a primary tactic that the Seminole, the native tribe of the area that is present-day Florida, used to evade mosquitoes was to, when spring arrived, depart their cold-weather habitat along the coastline where heavy swarms of mosquitoes would soon arise, and disembark to the deep parts of woods.

-Please check back here soon to read about how in centuries past, indigenous peoples confronted and handled their mosquito problem.
+Please check back on this blog to read about how in centuries past, indigenous peoples confronted and handled their mosquito problem.